Long Day's Journey into Night (2018 film)

 Long Day's Journey into Night (地球最後的夜晚 (Dìqiú Zuìhòu de Yèwǎn, Last evenings on Earth)) is a 2018 Chinese drama film written and directed by Bi Gan.
 Despite the film's English-language title, it is unrelated to the 1956 Eugene O'Neill play of the same name.

-The film had its world premiere at the Un Certain Regard section of the 2018 Cannes Film Festival.
+The film premiered at the Un Certain Regard section of the 2018 Cannes Film Festival.
 It is notable for its final 59 minutes, which consists of one unbroken long take in 3D.

 Plot

 In the opening scene, Luo Hongwu remarks to a prostitute that he is haunted by the memory of a woman who disappeared.
 The story of his involvement with the woman is then told in a chiefly non-linear fashion.

 Luo grew up in Kaili with his friend Wildcat.
-Wildcat was to sell a cart of apples to the gangster Zuo Hongyuan and enlisted Luo's help, but Luo forgot and Wildcat was later murdered by Zuo.
+Wildcat was to sell a cart of apples to the gangster Zuo Hongyuan and enlisted Luo's help, but Luo missed the delivery and Wildcat was later murdered by Zuo.
 Luo eventually discovered the apple sale was a means to smuggle a gun.

-Luo, himself connected to organized crime as a casino manager, attempts to track down Zuo through his girlfriend Wan Qiwen.
+Luo attempts to track down Zuo through his girlfriend Wan Qiwen.
 Wan had been a cat burglar and had broken into a home with another woman, but they were distracted by a green book with a poetry spell that could supposedly make the house itself spin.
 The inhabitants returned unexpectedly, causing them to flee with the most valuable item they could grab; the only thing Wan took was the book.
 Luo finds her on a train, and their initially brutal meeting turns into passion.
 The green book enters his possession when she leaves it on a wall.
-Wan convinces Luo to murder Zuo in a movie theatre by shooting him through the back of his seat.
+When Zuo returns to town, Wan convinces Luo to murder him in a movie theatre by shooting him through the back of his seat.
 She disappears afterwards; Luo is able to retrace some of her steps but fails to find her.

 Years later, Luo returns to Kaili for his father's funeral.
 A picture in the clock that used to hang in his father's restaurant has a phone number written on the back, which leads him to Wan's former accomplice, now in prison.
 She explains the story of the house to him and says that if he has the green book, he must have been very special to her.